NCEAS/eml/docs/eml-semantic-annotations-primer.md

 [eml-semantics module]: eml-modules-utility.md#the-eml-semantics-module---semantic-annotations-for-formalized-statements-about-eml-components

 By definition, an `additionalMetadata` element contains a `describes` element and a `metadata` element, and annotations make use of these.
-If an `additionalMetadata` section holds semantic annotation it must have a `describes` elements
+If an `additionalMetadata` section holds a semantic annotation it must have a `describes` element
 (to hold the subject) with a `metadata` element containing at least one `annotation` element.

 - The *subject* of the semantic statement is implictly the element named in the `additionalMetadata` `describes` element, by its id.